 - Copy link

-Next up for FC Barcelona is RCD Mallorca at the Camp Nou on Saturday at 9.00om CET.
+La Liga is back after the Christmas break, and FC Barcelona are off to the islands to play RCD Mallorca on January 2 at 9.00pm CET.
 Time to take a closer look at the club, the players and their form.

 WHERE ARE THEY FROM?